-Similar to most types of medications, bronchodilators may have side effects.
+As with most types of medications, bronchodilators may cause side effects.

 The severity of the side effects is sometimes dose-dependent.
 The higher the dose, the more likely it is that side effects may develop.
 However, side effects can also occur with small doses.

 It is also possible that a bronchodilator can have the opposite effect and make constriction worse or lead to bronchospasm.
-As with all medications, an allergic reaction is also possible with bronchodilators.
+As with all medications, an allergic reaction is also possible.

-Bronchodilators are a class of medication that relax the muscles surrounding the airways.
-Bronchodilators are one of the main treatments for respiratory diseases, such as asthma, emphysema, and chronic bronchitis.
+Bronchodilators are a class of medication that relaxes the muscles surrounding the airways.
+Bronchodilators are one of the main treatments for respiratory diseases, such as asthma, COPD, and chronic bronchitis.

 There are two broad categories of bronchodilator: short-acting and long-acting.
 There are also different types and formats, all of which work in slightly different ways.
 The type a person chooses to use can depend on their circumstances, preferences, age, and symptom severity.